This is Damian’s third solo album and is a departure from the focus of the first two albums. This collection of 14 songs

 AN OUTLINE OF THE CD TRACKS:

-3. Long way to go: there is a point on the road from Calais to Dunkirk where Radio 4 dies out on the car radio and I lose contact with home.
-And as I drive into Belgium there is a Restplace where I often pitch up for the night along with lorry drivers and motorists from all over the Continent and beyond. long-way-edit
+3. Long way to go Video there is a point on the road from Calais to Dunkirk where Radio 4 dies out on the car radio and I lose contact with home.
+And as I drive into Belgium there’s a Restplace where I often pitch up for the night along with drivers from all over the Continent and beyond.

 4. Payday: a wonderful song by Roger Wilson with words that I can really echo as a touring musician.

-5. Nobody’s written the rules: as it says: we can surprise ourselves when we think of our own way of doing something. nobodys-written-the-rules-edit
+5. Nobodys-written-the-rules- (edi)t as it says: we can surprise ourselves when we think of our own way of doing something.

 6. Planxty Burke / 3 o’clock storm: a slow O’Carolan air featuring pure Hammer Dulcimer and one of my own tunes written, along with a painting and text, during an early morning storm.